 It’s an easy drive from our neck of the woods in the Inland Empire, so within an hour, we were seated at a table overlooking the ocean and Bird Rock, mimosa in hand.

-Las Brisas opened back in 1979 and recently went through a major renovation.
+The Las Brisas Laguna Beach restaurant opened back in 1979 and recently went through a major renovation.
 The end result is a beachy, elegant look with high-end materials and accents of blue, befitting its location.